-- Cover page — Title of proposal, names and contact information for PI and Co-PIs/ Co-Is.
+- Cover page: Title of the proposal, names, and contact information for PI and Co-PIs/ Co-Is.

-- Project Description — three-page document including an Abstract (< 250 words), Introduction, Intellectual Merit, Research Description, Key Milestones (including external grant proposal submission), and Timeline.
+- Project Description: 3-page document including an Abstract (< 250 words), Introduction, Intellectual Merit, Research Description, Key Milestones (including external grant proposal submission), and Timeline.

-- Potential Impact Description — one-page document including descriptions of:
+- Potential Impact Description: 1-page document including descriptions of

-- Future Impact: Plans for near-term submission of major grant proposals as a result of the work initiated in this seed project
+- Future Impact: Plans for near-term submission of major grant proposals due to work initiated in this seed project.

-- Budget for a project period of one-year, starting Spring semester 2020
+- Budget for a project period of one year, starting Spring semester 2024.

-Submit your proposal as a single pdf file (including all sections) via email to MnRI Administrator Char Psihos (firstname.lastname@example.org).
-Please include in the title of the email the words “MnRI RFP”.
+Please use a minimum font size of 11 and 1-inch page margins, and submit your proposal as a single PDF file (including all sections) to email@example.com by November 13, 2023.
+Please include in the title of the email the words “MnRI RFP.”
 Funding decisions are expected to be made by the end of the calendar year.